In Our Time (radio series): History

 In Our Time was conceived for Bragg in 1998 after he was forced to quit his decade-long role as presenter for Start the Week due to a perceived conflict of interest arising from his appointment as a Labour life peer.
 He was offered the Thursday "death-slot" and decided he would "do what [he] always wanted to do," and "hastily battered out a simple idea" with producer Olivia Seligman expecting the show would only last a few months.
 By September 1999, he had taken a time slot that was previously attracting an audience of 600,000 and grown it to 1.5 million.
 By 2000, the half-hour show was expanded to 45 minutes and to include three guest speakers.

 In 2004, the programme was made available as a podcast from the BBC website and iTunes for one week after broadcast.
 Until July 2014, listeners could also sign up for weekly email newsletters from Bragg, where he mentioned any additional information relating to the programme, along with snippets from his own personal and intellectual life.
 In 2009, selected transcripts of episodes from the programme were compiled in the book In Our Time: A Companion to the Radio 4 series, edited by Bragg.
 Since 2010, every episode of the programme has been available from its website as streaming audio, making it one of the first BBC programmes to have its entire archive released.
 Since 2011, the entire archive has been available to download as individual podcasts.

+On 3 September 2025 Melvyn Bragg announced that he was stepping down as presenter.